-The use of mouthwash twice a day for a long time may have severe side effects, such as increased risk of developing high blood pressure, diabetes, and even certain types of cancer!
-Brushing and flossing are the best ways to prevent gum and tooth disease.
+The use of mouthwash twice a day for a long time may have severe side effects, such as increased risk of high blood pressure and diabetes.
+Use mouthwash:

 Benefits of using mouthwash